richymel/prosoft/README.md

 	- Year rollover is not handled correctly.
 	- Last day on year rollover fails.
 	- Weekends are not calculated and rendered correctly.

+3rd Deployment: 23:28

+	- Fixed weekend display
+	- Fixed yr rollover
+	- Rollover last day fixed

+a.
+A list of any requirements you could not implement.

+	- Holiday info

+b.
+Bugs you’ve identified but didn’t have time to fix.

+	- Input date validation

+c.
+Things you would do if you had more time to complete the task.

+	- Holiday info